Great Phone Offers With All You Can Eat Data | Three.ie

 Click here for more

-If you have owned an Android device previously, once you sync your existing Google account you can download all the apps you’ve used regularly in the past onto your new phone, which is pretty slick and saves a lot of time.
-This also means if backed up photos and music using apps such as Google Photos and YouTube Music, you will also be easily able to access your photos and music on your new Android.
+If you have owned an Android device previously, once you sync your existing Google account, you can download all of your old apps onto your new phone.
+This also means that backed up photos and music will also be easily accessible on your new Android.

 In addition, Android users have the option of transferring photos, videos, music, files and other data via memory card.